 Do NOT Ask

 Try not to mention pay or benefits on the first interview, unless they bring it up.
-If they do bring it up, do not undervalue yourself.
+If they do bring it up, do not undervalue yourself and be honest with what you would like.
+Sometimes, depending on experience, you can even negotiate a little.

 Do not ask questions like “what do you guys do” or anything to make you seem like you don’t know much about the company.